 It appears that some Physical Extents in the Volume Group still remained at the end of the disk despite the PV showing as 33G free at the end.
-A quick Google found numerous similar experiences but 1 page yielded a perfect solution.
-First you need to see what Physical Extents are allocated, from the root prompt you can safely run:
+A quick Google found numerous similar experiences but one page yielded a perfect solution.
+First you need to see what Physical Extents are allocated, from the root prompt, you can safely run:

 pvs -v --segments /dev/your_device_here

 Then use the pvmove command to migrate them from the end of the disk.
-The beauty is you can use pvmove on a live system, as it makes a mirror of the extent before switching access to the new copy so its very cautious and safe to use.
+The beauty of pvmove is its work nicely on a live system, as it makes a mirror of the extent before switching access to the new copy so its very cautious and safe to use.
 The command looks similar to:

 pvmove -i5 --alloc anywhere /dev/device:sssss-eeeee

-Once this is done, reboot the Ubuntu Desktop ISO and use GParted again, I freed up 20G with no issues, to check the partitions, I rebooted my original image and the server came up fine reporting 20G less in the vgs command.
+To check the partitions, I rebooted my original image and the server came up fine reporting 20G less (11.39G free).

 # vgs VG #PV #LV #SN Attr VSize VFree vg_os 1 5 0 wz--n- 214.17g 11.39g #

 Next, I shutdown the server and removed the faulty Samsung SSD, then installed the Intel SSD in its place.